Iceland launch accelerator programme to help tech start-ups

 Iceland have outlined the areas they are particularly interested in innovating through the categories set out on the Iceland website:

-Seamless Customer Experience: Iceland is look for start-ups that can improve its customers’ experience, with solutions that allows the business to communicate with its customers at the right moment, with the right offer, in the right location, through the best channel.
+Seamless Customer Experience: Iceland is looking for start-ups that can improve its customers’ experience, with solutions that allow the business to communicate with its customers at the right moment, with the right offer, in the right location, through the best channel.
 The company is particularly interested in identifying new tools that will enable it to leverage its existing data and insights to create personalised experiences for its customers.

 Optimised Supply Chain: This category looks for solutions that can help Iceland improve the ordering and logistics process, with a particular focus on short life products and product promotions.